redis/redis-doc/commands/cluster-info.md

 `CLUSTER INFO` provides `INFO` style information about Redis Cluster vital parameters.
-The following is a sample output, followed by the description of each field reported.
+The following fields are always present in the reply:

 ```
 cluster_state:ok